wcasper/math207spring2024/_topics/003-separable-equations.md

 $$\frac{dv}{du} = \frac{1}{(1+Cy)^2}y' = \frac{1}{(1+Cy)^2}x y^2 = uv^2.$$

-Thus the transformation is a symmtry of the equation for every value of $$C$$.
+Thus the transformation is a symmetry of the equation for every value of $$C$$.

+Below, we picture this transformation in the case $$C=2$$.
+The unequally spaced red lines in the first graph become equally spaced in the second graph.
+However, the slope field looks the same in both pictures.

 <p align="center"><img width=800 src="fig/003-field1.png"/></p>